 Becoming a real estate developer requires years of experience, but the end result can be both professionally and financially rewarding.
 If you’re reading this, you might be a real estate agent or broker who is looking to shift your career toward a real estate developer path.
-Having experience in real estate is important when looking to become a real estate developer but there is no rulebook that limits who can become a real estate developer and no single path to achieving a successful career investing in real estate.
+Having experience in real estate is important when looking to become a real estate developer but there is no rulebook that limits who can become a real estate developer and no single path to achieving a successful career in real estate investing.
 So even if you don’t have a formal background in real estate, don’t let that stop you.

 Here’s what you should know before heading down the real estate developer path in your career.